 Specialties & Departments

 OHSU Nursing has opportunities in all major specialties and many departments.
-Because we're a major academic medical center, you also have opportunities to discover new specialties and fulfill your nursing potential.
+Because we're a major academic health center, you also have opportunities to discover new specialties and fulfill your nursing potential.

 Advanced Practice Nursing

 Advanced practice nurses are masters and doctorate-prepared RNs certified by a national organization, granted expanded scope of practice by the Oregon State Board of Nursing and credentialed and privileged by the OHSU Credentialing Board.APNs include nurse practitioners, certified nurse midwives, clinical nurse specialists and certified registered nurse anesthetists.